-You can download a copy of the State of Texas Landowner’s Bill of Rights here.
+Download a copy of the State of Texas Landowner’s Bill of Rights here.

 You have the right to see the appraisal that the condemning authority used to make you an offer of just compensation.
 You have the right to reject that offer and have a court of law decide what just compensation should be instead of just accepting the condemning authority’s estimation of just compensation.
-You also have the right to contest that the taking is actually for a public use.
+Also, you have the right to contest that the taking is actually for a public use.

 Who can take private property through condemnation?

 In Texas, private property can only be taken by a governmental entity or private entity that is authorized by law to do so.